makeitcloudy/makeitcloudy.github.io/_posts/2022-04-03-how-to-configure-your-visual-studio-code-to-make-use-of-github.md

 12. Then stage, commit and sync changes.

 ## Summary
-That's it.
+That's it.<br>
 Ps.
-It may be far from the best practices, and still left much to be desired, never the less you can start from here.
+It may be far from the best practices, and still left much to be desired, never the less you can start from here.<br>
 Last update: 2022.04.03